Land Back: Protest Actions

-In July 2020, activists from NDN Collective held a protest on a highway leading to Mount Rushmore, where President Donald Trump was to give a campaign speech.
+In July 2020, activists from NDN Collective held a protest on a highway leading to Mount Rushmore, where president Donald Trump was to give a campaign speech.
 The site, known to the Sioux in English as "The Six Grandfathers," is on sacred, unceded land, subject to the Black Hills land claim.
 These protestors drafted the "Land Back Manifesto", which seeks "the reclamation of everything stolen from the original Peoples".
 Also in 2020, Haudenosaunee people from the Six Nations of the Grand River blockaded 1492 Land Back Lane to shut down a housing development on their unceded territory.

 On July 4, 2021, in Rapid City, South Dakota, a city very close to the Pine Ridge Indian Reservation, four people were arrested after climbing a structure downtown and hanging an upside-down US flag emblazoned with the words "Land Back".

-Notable Land Restorations

-The Land Back movement has witnessed numerous successful campaigns, culminating in the return of land to Indigenous stewardship.
-The following are a number of notable examples, but this list is not comprehensive.